GoogleContainerTools/kpt-config-sync/e2e/testinfra/terraform/README.md

 # Dev Environments

-The Terraform config for dev environments is defined in the [dev directory].
 This configuration is designed to be configurable for an arbitrary GCP project for development purposes.
 As a result some variables must be provided at runtime, such as project name